AnnaRaman/Milestone-project-1/README.md

 #### Acknowledgements
 I took inspiration from <a>Bootstrapious</a> when producing the layout of my contact form.
 I styled and modified the form so it was fitting with my website.

+I took inspiration from <a>Bootstrapious</a> when producing the layout of my FAQ accordion.
+I styled and modified the form so it was fitting with my website.